When we talk about swing weight, it's usually how to increase it.

 This, in my humble opinion, is fantastic.

 - You can use lead tape.
-A 4" by 0.5" strip is about two grams; what if you need 8 or 10 grams added?
-It takes two grams in the head to make one swing weight "point" change... for a 4 point change, that's 16 inches of lead tape you have to find room for!
+A 4" by 0.5" strip is about two grams; it takes two grams in the head to make one swing weight "point" change... for a 4 point change, that's 16 inches of lead tape you have to find room for!

 - There are rubber-tungsten "stickers" you can add.
-Each little square is 2 grams; if you need 8 grams added to the head to make a 4 "point" change, that's 4 stickers you have to find places to stick them to.
+Each little square is 2 grams, or one swing weight "point"; if you need to make a 4 "point" change, that's 4 stickers you have to find places to stick them to.

 - You can switch to a heavier shaft.
-This is dependent on the golfer; if they aren't strong enough to switch from a 50g shaft to a 90g model (it's 9-10 grams in the shaft to make 1 "point" change), it negates everything you're trying to accomplish.
+This is dependent on the golfer.
+If they aren't strong enough to switch from a 50g shaft to a 90g model (it's generally 10 grams in the shaft to make 1 "point" change), it negates everything you're trying to accomplish.

 - You can find a lighter grip model.
 Four grams in the grip equals one "point".
 So, if the grip's 48 grams, you need to find one that's 16 grams lighter.
 But you're really only "tricking" the swing weight scale.